MicahRamirez/zehitomo-takehome/README.md

 6. Get rid of axios...
 It was munging the image buffer from the BE.
 For awhile I couldn't download the images properly solely because this library.
 7. Include the downloadUrl when saving photos on the List data model.
 8. Invoke the downloadUrl when saving photos
+9. Use unsplash hotlink query params to properly size images as they are rendered on the page